Consulting

 The research conducted by Statistics Netherlands (CBS) shows that as much as 50% of persons aged 17-74 in the Netherlands (and 78% of Dutch people aged 17-24) have above-basic overall digital skills.
 More than 50,000 students in the academic year 2021/2022 enrolled in computer science programmes at universities and other higher/secondary education institutions.
 In the 2020 Q4, the ICT sector in the Netherlands comprised 82,000+ companies.
 In 2021, 1 in 20 persons within the Dutch workforce was employed as an ICT specialist.
 The US International Trade Administration calls Information and Communication Technology the best prospect industry sector in the Netherlands.

-Read further to familiarize yourself with the Netherlands 2023 IT landscape in the context of business development and specialist recruitment in the country.
+Read further to familiarize yourself with the Netherlands 2023 IT landscape in the context of business development and talent acquisition strategy in the country.

 The top 5 reasons to invest in the Dutch IT market today